 And then a professional acquaintance (who has since become a friend and recently has had her debut novel published to huge success) sent me a flyer and an invitation to apply for a masterclass with Antoni Jach.
 Thanks to my friend Lyn, and Antoni and the cohort of brilliant and welcoming writers, the wheels of my writing life started turning again.

 Reading and writing for fun and profit

-It’s 2021.
-I have started reading again.
-With the help of Instagram and Facebook and real human writers and readers, I have found a community.
-My world is full of ideas, and words, and conversations … and writing.
+In 2021.
+I started reading again.
+With the help of Instagram and Facebook and real human writers and readers, I found a community.
+My world filled up again with ideas, and words, and conversations … and writing.

-And I’ve finally put together the book marketing course for authors that’s been on my mind for a while, sharing everything I’ve learned about how authors can successfully market and promote their work, feeling great about this essential aspect of being an author.
+To add to the excitement, I’ve been putting together the book marketing course for authors that’s been on my mind for a while, sharing everything I’ve learned about how authors can successfully market and promote their work, feeling great about this essential aspect of being an author.

-Who knows when I will fill out an international boarding pass again (it’s June 2021 as I write this!)
+Who knows when I will fill out an international boarding pass again.
 Doesn’t matter.
 I am still a writer and now I also feel like a writer again.